philgyford/wellformed-site/README.md

 ## Running in production

+Despite the below, the site on lynx isn't a git repository, so we're just SFTPing updates to the site.

 On the Mythic Beasts server, we then just do a git pull to fetch the complete set of files required.